|Quick Facts: Licensed Practical and Licensed Vocational Nurses|

 Licensed practical and licensed vocational nurses must complete a state-approved educational program, which typically takes about 1 year to complete.
 They must also be licensed.

-Employment of licensed practical and licensed vocational nurses is projected to grow 25 percent from 2012 to 2022, much faster than the average for all occupations.
+Employment of licensed practical and licensed vocational nurses is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations.
 As the baby-boom population ages, the overall need for healthcare services is expected to increase.
-LPNs and LVNs will be needed in residential care facilities and in home health environments to care for geriatric patients.
+LPNs and LVNs will be needed in residential care facilities and in home health environments to care for older patients.

 Compare the job duties, education, job growth, and pay of licensed practical and licensed vocational nurses with similar occupations.